honeybee77/HackPokerGuide/docs/uservariables/modifying.md

 # Modifying Variables

+### Adding Range to a Variable

+Type in your variable name followed by a range, press Enter.
+For example, <code>MyVariable 67s 89s</code> will add 67s and 89s to MyVariable.
+If the variable <code>MyVariable</code> doesn't exist it will be created.

 ### Remove a Variable

 Type in <code>remove</code> followed by a variable name.
 E.g, <code>remove btnopenraise</code>, now variable <code>btnopenraise</code> is removed.</br>